Inzhenerka/docs.getdbt.tech/website/docs/docs/mesh/catalogs/catalog-platform-support.md

 Today, most data platforms support reading from other catalogs, but generally do not support writes.
 This is changing rapidly, and we will adjust our documentation and feature support as platforms implement updates to their capabilities.

-Delta catalogs like Unity Catalog and Onelake are Iceberg compatible by managing dual metadata for Delta and Iceberg.
-The data is stored in the Delta table format, but users can access the metadata and data with an Iceberg client.